Region: Americas

 Additional Resources

-– Barrier Free Canada A comprehensive, non-partisan website with information on disability and accessibility legislation and partners.
+Barrier Free Canada is a comprehensive, non-partisan website with information on disability and accessibility legislation and partners.

-– Canadian Disability Policy Alliance A national collaboration of disability researchers, advocates, and policy-makers, aimed at creating and mobilizing knowledge to enhance disability policy in Canada.
+Canadian Disability Policy Alliance is a national collaboration of disability researchers, advocates, and policy-makers, aimed at creating and mobilizing knowledge to enhance disability policy in Canada.

-– Council of Canadians with Disabilities CCD’s work in the area of Human Rights and Equality Rights apprises judges, law-makers and other decision-makers about how disability must be taken into consideration in all areas of community life, thus ensuring Canadians with disabilities have full enjoyment of their human and equality rights.
+Council of Canadians with Disabilities’ work in the area of Human Rights and Equality Rights apprises judges, law-makers and other decision-makers about how disability must be taken into consideration in all areas of community life, thus ensuring Canadians with disabilities have full enjoyment of their human and equality rights.

 References